Histories and Theories

 What you need to know

-The MArch Architecture programme at Salford is designed for applicants who are passionate about architecture and want a learning experience embedded with live briefs and collaborations with forward-thinking architectural design practices.
+The MArch Architecture course at Salford is designed for applicants who are passionate about architecture and want a learning experience embedded with live briefs and collaborations with forward-thinking architectural design practices.

 ENGLISH LANGUAGE REQUIREMENTS

 Applicants for the Master of Architecture (MArch) programme will typically have a first degree in architecture from an accredited undergraduate programme (normally with ARB/RIBA Part 1 exemption).

 Typically students will have achieved a minimum of an upper second class honours degree (2:1) in a BSc/BA Architecture course.
 Whilst it is not a requirement for entrants to have completed ARB Part 1, all Parts (1, 2 and 3) will need to be completed in order to be admitted to the UK Register of Architects.

 Applicants are required to submit an electronic portfolio of work as part of the application process.
 Applicants who can evidence a passion for architecture, and can demonstrate they can achieve at a high level, will be considered for an interview to receive a place on the course.